autonity/docs.autonity.org/content/docs/concepts/architecture/_index.md

 For all parameter definitions and the subset of modifiable parameters see the [Protocol Parameter](/reference/protocol/) reference.

+### State finalisation
+The Autonity Protocol Contract manages state finalisation, maintaining [system state](/glossary/#system-state), and executing the state transition function (STF).
+Contract logic triggers:

+- block finalisation
+- at epoch end:
+  - [selection of a new consensus committee](/concepts/architecture/#committee-selection) for the following epoch
+  - applying staking transitions for stake bonding and unbonding
+  - applying slashing penalties for proven faults by the [Autonity Accountability Contract](/concepts/architecture/#autonity-accountability-contract)
+  - [distributing staking rewards](/concepts/architecture/#reward-distribution) to Autonity protocol treasury, committee member validators, and stake delegators
+- computation of median price data at the end of an oracle voting round by the [Autonity Oracle Contract](/concepts/architecture/#autonity-oracle-contract).

+To learn more about the finalisation logic see the protocol only `finalise()` functions in the [Governance and Protocol Only Reference](/reference/api/aut/op-prot/).

 ### Staking
 The Autonity Protocol Contract manages liquid staking,  maintaining the ledger of _newton_ stake token in the system and triggering the deployment of validator-specific _liquid newton_ contracts.
 The contract implements logic to: